dambergn-codefellows/stocks_api/README.md

 - [ ]Add your new models to the Initialization Script, drop and recreate your DB, and initialize again with your new tables
 ![example](https://codefellows.github.io/code-401-python-guide/curriculum/class-12-model-relationships/assets/EDR_class_12.png)

+### Version 1.4.0
+- [ ]Install and configure the use of the pyramid_jwt library in your application, and configure the Pyramid policies and permissions for your views and routes
+- [ ]You will need to configure your RootACL class in the project’s __init__.py file before your associated permissions on the routes/views will take effect
+- [ ]In models/account.py:
+- [ ]Refactor your Account model with a __init__ method, which allows your users password to be hashed by bcrypt before being stored in the database
+- [ ]Create a check_credentials class method on your Account model which allows a verification of username and password, and returns None on validation failure or the Account instance on validation success
+- [ ]In the views/ directory, create a new file called auth.py
+- [ ]Add a new view controller class called AuthAPIView for defining your registration and login functionality
+- [ ]You view controller should enable a post for registration and a get for login
+- [ ]Each of these methods should construct and return a new JSON Web Token in the response, and Nothing else
+- [ ]If the registration or login fails, handle those exceptions correctly with an appropriate status code and JSON response
+- [ ]For example, if a user registers with an email that’s already registered in the system you will send a 409 Conflict status code with an appropriate message in the response body

 ## Change Log

+### 2018-08-29
+- created authentication branch
+- updated readme with Version 1.4.0 requirements.

 ### 2018-08-28
 - Updated readme with current feature requirements.